Kotlin/kotlinx-atomicfu/README.md

 ## Requirements

-Starting from version `0.23.2` of the library your project is required to use:
+Starting from version `0.23.3` of the library your project is required to use:

 * Gradle `7.0` or newer

-* Kotlin `1.7.0` or newer
+* Kotlin `1.9.0` or newer

+>In case, you cannot upgrade the Kotlin version to `1.9.0` or newer in your project, you can downgrade `kotlinx-atomicfu` plugin version to `0.22.0`.
+> Please note, though, that using the latest version of the plugin and upgrading the Kotlin version is the more recommended approach.

 ## Features